Glo (company): Sponsorships

 In Nigeria, GLO sponsored in 2009 the Nigerian Premier League, Nigerian National Football Teams, Nigeria Football Federation (NFF), Glo Lagos International Half Marathon, Glo People Police Marathon, Eyo Festival, Ojude Oba Festival, Eleghe Festival and the Confederation of African Football African Player of the Year Award.

 In Benin, GLO sponsors the FITHEB and CAF African Player of the Year Award.

 In Ghana, GLO sponsors the Glo Ghana Premier League, the Ghana National Football Teams and the CAF African Player of the Year Award.

 In November 2009, GLO became an official sponsor of football club Manchester United.
 The sponsorship also includes young players from Benin, Ghana and Nigeria going to Manchester to train with the club.

 Globacom is also the sole sponsor of African Voices on CNN.
 The programme's objective is to project game changers on the African continent and also promote the Globacom brand globally on CNN's platforms.

+Globacom us known to engage the promotional services of youths and celebrities, both as brand ambassadors and for their technical know how.
+The likes of P-Square, Fatuntele Tunde, Phyno, Wizkid, May7ven Tobi Amusan, others, have been their ambassadors at one point or the other.